 Contemporary additions provide new insight into the core collection and create an active dialogue between twentieth and twenty-first century works, offering fresh perspectives and insights into the historic core (and vice versa), helping the collection as a whole, to evolve and develop in enjoyable and stimulating ways.

-The Collection now contains of 196 works, with this exhibition offering an opportunity to view a broad selection of acquisitions, illustrating the generative power of Margaret Gardiner’s unfolding gift and reflecting her desire that generations of Orcadians should “…mould and develop it as they wish.”
+The Collection now contains just over 200 works, with this exhibition offering an opportunity to view a broad selection of acquisitions, illustrating the generative power of Margaret Gardiner’s unfolding gift and reflecting her desire that generations of Orcadians should “…mould and develop it as they wish.”

 More information about the Collection can be found on the Collection page.